gits5213/netlifyAppUIAutomation/README.md

     - CMD/Terminal > Project root > npm run browser

 ## Generating Allure Report
-  - If, all the tests is passing then allure report will automatically open in a browser
+  - If, all the tests is passing
+    - CMD/Terminal > Project Root > npm run post-test on the terminal
   - If, tests are failing then
-    - CMD/Terminal > Project Root > npm run posttest on the terminal
+    - CMD/Terminal > Project Root > npm run post-test on the terminal

 ## CI Pipe Configuration
   - Configured CI (Github action) based on each push build